Observables from Time-propagation TDDFT

 Analyzing the hot-carrier populations

 The diagonals of the KS density matrix can be interpreted as the population of ground state KS orbitals.
-We use the calculate_hcdist_and_save_by_filename to calculate these and save to a file that we later plot.
+We use the calculate_hcdist_and_write function to calculate these and save to a file that we later plot.

 By using a file name with the ‘.dat’ extension, it is formatted as a space-separated text file.
 Alternatively, you can provide the ‘.npz’ extension to save as a numpy archive.